Ricky Dragon – Medical Laboratory Assistant

 Before training for his current role in the laboratory, Ricky had a wide and varied career, from selling double glazing, to being a semi-professional basketball player.
 He has always been open minded when it comes to the world of work.

 He said: “I didn’t wake up one day wanting to work in a lab.
 I wanted to be a pilot.
-I knew this would be very difficult, so I focussed on my education to ensure that one day I could answer a question and have the potential to go forward.
+I knew this would be very difficult, so I focused on my education to ensure that one day I could answer a question and have the potential to go forward.
 I saw the opening as a Medical Laboratory Assistant and decided I could do it, and luckily I got the job five years ago.

 “I enjoy making a difference.
 I enjoy knowing that somebody got a treatment because I got a sample back on time, or I did my job well.
 It may be a child who needs help.
 Every sample deserves my attention and focus to do a good job.
 I try to do the best I can do.